-0103 ONLINE Warfe, S 6/12-7/20

-Online course.
-All instruction will be asynchronous through Canvas with no mandatory weekly Zoom meetings.
+3 ONLINE Warfe, S 6/ Online course.
+All instruction will be asynchronous through Canvas.

-ENGL-221 Advanced Composition and Critical Thinking - 3 Units

-PREREQUISITE: ENGL-100 or equivalent
+ENGL-221 Advanced Composition and Critical Thinking - 3 Units PREREQUISITE: ENGL-100 or equivalent

-LMC Degree: ADR: Arts and Humanities; Language and Rationality: Communication; DA
+LMC Degree: ADR: Arts and Humanities; Language and Rationality:Communication; DA

 Transfer: UC; CSU Gen. Ed.
-Area A3; IGETC Area 1B; C-ID ENGL 105

-This course is designed to provide advanced composition and critical thinking instruction, with a focus on non-fiction reading, argument analysis, and academic writing.
+Area A3; IGETC Area 1B; C-ID ENGL 105 This course is designed to provide advanced composition and critical thinking instruction, with a focus on non-fiction reading, argument analysis, and academic writing.
 Students analyze and evaluate arguments from diverse perspectives on controversial, contemporary, relevant issues.
 Students learn to write well-reasoned, fully-developed argument essays and prepare for the level of work expected at 4-year institutions.
 May not be repeated.
 LR